tobybear/ZillaLib/ZillaLib-OSX.xcodeproj/README.md

 # Setup

-You need a running Mac OS X system (on real hardware or in a virtual machine) with the Apple development suite Xcode installed.
+You need a running macOS system (on real hardware or in a virtual machine) with the Apple development suite Xcode installed.
 Only the newest Xcode version (requiring the latest OS X version) can be installed from inside the Mac App Store but you can get any old version from the [Apple Developer Download site](https://developer.apple.com/downloads/).
 See [Xcode on Wikipedia](https://en.wikipedia.org/wiki/Xcode#Version_comparison_table) for which version runs on which OS.